dymmond/edgy/docs/settings.md

 # Settings in Edgy

 Have you ever wished you could easily configure database settings?
-Since Edgy is created by the same author as Ravyn, and Ravyn is [settings][esmerald_settings] oriented, Edgy adopts a similar approach, albeit in a simpler form.
+Since Edgy is created by the same author as Ravyn, and Ravyn is [settings][ravyn_settings] oriented, Edgy adopts a similar approach, albeit in a simpler form.

 ## Edgy Settings Module